kwalczak80/Speedy-cars/README.md

 ## Features to be implemented

 - Email notification to the staff that the car was booked for a test drive.
+- Email notification to the user that they hvae booked the test drive succesfuly
 - Ability to add(by the user) a testimonial about Speedy Cars
 - Ability to View testimonials about Speedy Cars
 - Ability to approve testimonials by the business owner(after approval testimonials can be displayed on the page).
+- Add more car searching options(i.e. model, milage, min year, max year, etc.)

 ## UX testing